 Upon graduation students will be eligible for employment that provides direct services to children, youth, and families.
-Many graduates are employed nursery schools, special education programs, Head Start, as paraprofessional in schools, as licensed family child care providers; youth workers, or family service workers, and home visitors.
+Many graduates are employed in nursery schools, special education programs, Head Start, and schools as paraprofessionals, licensed family child care providers; youth workers, or family service workers, and home visitors.
 Graduates of the program may seek further education to earn a degree in early childhood education, elementary education, early childhood special education, child development and family studies, youth studies, psychology, or social work.